 Dia de Los Muertos originated thousands of years ago in Aztec times and is about an acceptance of death and a celebration of a life lived, rather than mourning a life lost.
 The Aztecs believed that death was just a gateway to the underworld pending a rebirth to a higher state.
 And that during the autumn/winter crossover, the dead can come back to visit the living.
 Since then, Christianity has merged this native celebration with All Saints Day (November 1) and All Souls Day (November 2).
 So that’s why you often see predominantly Catholic crosses combined with traditionally Aztec skulls.

-While Dia de Los Muertos is a very social three-day festival that takes place through Mexico’s streets and squares, it’s important to remember that it’s not Hallowe’en.
-Yes, people dress up in costume, sing and dance, but it’s to celebrate and honour their dead, not to go trick or treating.
+While Dia de Los Muertos is a very social three-day festival that takes place through Mexico’s streets and squares, it’s important to remember that it’s not about trick or treating.
+Yes, people dress up in costume, sing and dance, but it’s to celebrate and honour their dead, not to go begging for sweets.

 October 31 is a day of preparation: the women clean and cook while the men build the altars.
 November 1 is for the children who can place sweets and toys on the altars for the spirits’ journeys back to the underworld.
 And November 2, the actual Day of the Dead, is very definitely for the adults with shots of tequila on offer!

 Dia de Los Muertos – altars and offerings

 The traditional altar, or ofrenda, is built in private homes and cemeteries but isn’t meant for worshipping.
 Instead, they’re a way to remember family members who have passed on into the afterlife.
 So they house food, water, candles, and family souvenirs for the visiting dead.
 The marigold is the main flower used in Dia de Los Muertos festivities, and families lay petals in a trail from altar to grave, to guide any wandering souls back to their place of rest.

 Dance with the dead